Rotifer/Rotifer.github.io/_posts/2025-01-09-sets-and-joins.md

 ## Next up

-DuckDB supports [macros](https://duckdb.org/docs/sql/statements/create_macro.html) that allow us to write re-usable SQL and provide a uer-defined function capability akin to [PostgreSQL custom functions](https://www.postgresql.org/docs/current/xfunc-sql.html) written using SQL.
+DuckDB supports [macros](https://duckdb.org/docs/sql/statements/create_macro.html) that allow us to write re-usable SQL and provide a user-defined function capability akin to [PostgreSQL custom functions](https://www.postgresql.org/docs/current/xfunc-sql.html) written using SQL.
 This can provide parameterised views which, as will see, are convenient and reduce writing of repetitive code.